Garth619/lawyer-directory--just-lawyers/wp-content/plugins/permalinks-customizer/readme.txt

 Requires at least: 3.5
 Requires PHP: 5.2.4
 Tested up to: 5.0
-Stable tag: 2.4.0
+Stable tag: 2.5.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl.html

-Auto-generate Permalinks for PostTypes, Taxonomies and Attachments as per your desired structure defined in Settings.
-Permalink can also be changed manually or automatically using Regenerate Permalink button from the edit page.
-It can also be re-generated using Bulk Action.

-== Description ==
+**Permalinks Customizer** helps you to set the different permalink structure for different PostTypes and Taxonomies which are publicly available.

-Customize your URL and set the slug.
-You can use basic keywords which is defined by the WordPress for defining the permalinks as well as some new keywords which is defined by this plugin.
-All the keywords are defined on the Tags page under Permalinks Customizer.
+You can use the tags which are defined by the WordPress as mentioned [here](https://github.com/yasglobal/permalinks-customizer#default-tags-for-posttypes).
+Also, you can use the tags which are customily defined by this plugin for [PostTypes](https://github.com/yasglobal/permalinks-customizer#custom-tags-for-posttypes) and [Taxonomies](https://github.com/yasglobal/permalinks-customizer#custom-tags-for-taxonomies).
+You can also find these tags in Permalinks Customizer menu on WordPress Dashboard (if the plugin is installed).

-By using <strong>Permalinks Customizer</strong> you can set the different permalink structure for each PostType and Taxonomy.

-= How to set the Permalinks for the PostTypes separately =
+== How to set the Permalinks for different PostTypes ==

-Let's assume that you have 6 <strong>PostTypes</strong> and they all have different style of <strong>permalinks</strong>.
+Let's assume that you have 6 **PostTypes** and you like to apply differnet **permalink** structure for them.
 Like:

-1. <strong>Blog :</strong> For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/blog/year-month-date-postname/
+1. **Blog :** For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/blog/year-month-date-postname/
-2. <strong>Customers :</strong> For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/customers/postname/
+2. **Customers :** For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/customers/postname/
-3. <strong>Events :</strong> For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/events/year-month-date-postname/
+3. **Events :** For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/events/year-month-date-postname/
-4. <strong>Press :</strong> For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/press/category/year/postname/
+4. **Press :** For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/press/category/year/postname/
-5. <strong>News :</strong> For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/news/year/postname/
+5. **News :** For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/news/year/postname/
-6. <strong>Sponsors :</strong> For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/company/sponsor/post_title/
+6. **Sponsors :** For this post type you want to create a <strong>permalink</strong> which looks like this: http://www.example.com/company/sponsor/post_title/

 This plugin allows you to do this very easily.
-You just need to go on <strong>Permalinks Customizer</strong> Settings Page.
+You just need to go on **Permalinks Customizer** Settings Page.
 Where text fields are shown with PostType name.
 You can define your permalinks you want to create for each post type.

-If you leave any PostType field empty.
-So, <strong>Permalinks Customizer</strong> would create a permalink for that PostType by using the default <strong>permalink</strong> settings.
+If you leave any PostType field empty, **Permalinks Customizer** will create a permalink for that PostType by using the default **permalink** settings.

-> <strong>How to Configure Permalinks Customizer</strong>
+== How to Configure Permalinks Customizer ==
->
-> You can configure the plugin by going to the menu `Permalinks Customizer` that appears in your admin menu.<br><br><strong>                                   OR</strong><br><br> http://www.example.com/wp-admin/admin.php?page=permalinks-customizer-posts-settings
+You can configure the plugin by navigating to the `Permalinks Customizer` menu from the WordPress Dashboard

 == Structure Tags ==
+You can find all the tags which are currently supported by the `Permalinks Customizer`.

-=== Tags for PostTypes ===
+=== Default Tags for PostTypes ===

-* <strong>%title%</strong> : Title of the post. let's say the title is "This Is A Great Post!" so, it becomes this-is-a-great-post in the URI.
+Below mentioned tags are provided by the `WordPress`.
+These tags can be used on Default `WordPress Permalink` Settings Page as well as `Permalinks Customizer` Settings page.

-* <strong>%year%</strong> : The year of the post, four digits, for example 2004
+1. `%year%`:  The year of the post, four digits, for example 2019.
-* <strong>%monthnum%</strong> : Month of the year, for example 05
+2. `%monthnum%`: Month of the year, for example 01.
-* <strong>%day%</strong> : Day of the month, for example 28
+3. `%day%`: Day of the month, for example 02.
-* <strong>%hour%</strong> : Hour of the day, for example 15
+4. `%hour%`: Hour of the day, for example 15.
-* <strong>%minute%</strong> : Minute of the hour, for example 43
+5. `%minute%`: Minute of the hour, for example 43.
-* <strong>%second%</strong> : Second of the minute, for example 33
+6. `%second%`: Second of the minute, for example 33.
-* <strong>%post_id%</strong> : The unique ID # of the post, for example 423
+7. `%post_id%`: The unique ID of the post, for example 123.
-* <strong>%postname%</strong> : A sanitized version of the title of the post (post slug field on Edit Post/Page panel).
+8. `%postname%`: A sanitized version of the title of the post (post slug field on Edit Post/Page panel).
 So "This Is A Great Post!" becomes this-is-a-great-post in the URI.
-* <strong>%parent_postname%</strong> : A sanitized version of the title of the post (post slug field on Edit Post/Page panel).
-So "This Is A Great Post!" becomes this-is-a-great-post in the URI.
-This <strong>Tag</strong> contains Immediate <strong>Parent Page Slug</strong> if any parent page is selected before publishing.
-* <strong>%all_parents_postname%</strong> : A sanitized version of the title of the post (post slug field on Edit Post/Page panel).
-So "This Is A Great Post!" becomes this-is-a-great-post in the URI.
-This <strong>Tag</strong> contains all the <strong>Parent Page Slugs</strong> if any parent page is selected before publishing.
-* <strong>%category%</strong> : A sanitized version of the category name (category slug field on New/Edit Category panel).
+9. `%category%`: A sanitized version of the category name (category slug field on New/Edit Category panel).
 Nested sub-categories appear as nested directories in the URI.
+10. `%author%`: A sanitized version of the author name.

+=== Custom Tags for PostTypes ===
+Below mentioned tags are provided by the `Permalinks Customizer` for PostTypes.
+These tags can not be used on the Default `WordPress Permalink` Settings Page.

+1. `%title%`: Title of the post. let's say the title is "This Is A Great Post!" so, it becomes this-is-a-great-post in the URI.
+2. `%parent_postname%`: This tag is similar as `%postname%`.<br><br> Only difference is that it appends Immediate **Parent Page Slug** if any parent page is selected before publishing.
-* <strong>%child-category%</strong> : A sanitized version of the category name (category slug field on New/Edit Category panel).
+3. `%child-category%`: A sanitized version of the category name (category slug field on New/Edit Category panel).
-* <strong>%product_cat%</strong> : A sanitized version of the product category name (category slug field on New/Edit Category panel).
-Nested sub-categories appear as nested directories in the URI. <i>This <strong>tag</strong> is specially used for WooCommerce Products.</i>
+4. `%product_cat%`: A sanitized version of the product category name (category slug field on New/Edit Category panel).
+Nested sub-categories appear as nested directories in the URI.<br><br> *This `tag` is specially used in WooCommerce Products.*
-* <strong>&lt;%ctax_custom_taxonomy%&gt;</strong> : A sanitized version of the custom taxonomy where the taxonomy name is <strong><i>custom_taxonomy</i></strong>.
-Replace the <i>custom_taxonomy</i> with your appropriate created taxonomy name.
-  If you want to provide the default slug which is used when the category/taxonomy doesn\'t be selected so, make sure to provide default name/slug which looks like this: <strong><i>&lt;%ctax_custom_taxonomy??sales%&gt;</i></strong>.
-Value which is written between the <strong><i>??</i></strong> and <strong><i>%&gt;</i></strong> is used as default slug.
+5. `<%ctax_custom_taxonomy%>`: A sanitized version of the custom taxonomy where the taxonomy name is `custom_taxonomy`.
+Replace the `custom_taxonomy` with your appropriate created taxonomy name.<br><br> If you want to provide the default slug which is used when the category/taxonomy doesn't be selected so, make sure to provide default name/slug which looks like this: `<%ctax_custom_taxonomy??sales%>`.
+Value which is written between the `??` and `%>` is used as default slug.
-* <strong>%author%</strong> : A sanitized version of the author name.
+6. `<%ctaxparents_custom_taxonomy%>`: This tag is similar as `<%ctax_custom_taxonomy%>`.<br><br> Only difference is that it appends all the parent slugs of the selected category/term.
-* <strong>%author_firstname%</strong> : A sanitized version of the author first name.
-If author first name is not available so, it uses the author\'s username.
+7. `%author_firstname%`: A sanitized version of the author first name.
+If author first name is not available so, it uses the author's username.
-* <strong>%author_lastname%</strong> : A sanitized version of the author last name.
-If author last name is not available so, it uses the author\'s username.
+8. `%author_lastname%`: A sanitized version of the author last name.
+If author last name is not available so, it uses the author's username.

-<strong>Note</strong>: *%postname%* is similar as of the *%title%* tag but the difference is that *%postname%* can only be set once whereas *%title%* can be changed. let's say the title is "This Is A Great Post!" so, it becomes "this-is-a-great-post" in the URI(At the first time, *%postname%* and *%title%* works same) but if you edit and change title let's say "This Is A WordPress Post!" so, *%postname%* in the URI remains same "this-is-a-great-post" whereas *%title%* in the URI becomes "this-is-a-wordpress-post"
+**Note**: `%title%` is similar as `%postname%` tag but the difference is that `%postname%` can only be set once by WordPress whereas `%title%` can be changed by user at multiple times. let's say the title is "This Is A Great Post!" so, it becomes "this-is-a-great-post" in the URI(At the first time, `%postname%` and `%title%` works same) but if you edit and change title let's say "This Is A WordPress Post!" so, `%postname%` in the URI remains same "this-is-a-great-post" whereas `%title%` in the URI becomes "this-is-a-wordpress-post"

-=== Tags for Taxonomies ===
+=== Custom Tags for Taxonomies ===
+Below mentioned tags are provided by the `Permalinks Customizer` for Taxonomies.
+These can not be used on the Default `WordPress Permalink` Settings Page.

-* <strong>%name%</strong> : Name of the Term/Category. let's say the name is "External API" so, it becomes external-api in the URI.
+1. `%name%`: Name of the Term/Category. let's say the name is "External API" so, it becomes external-api in the URI.
-* <strong>%term_id%</strong> : The unique ID # of the Term/Category, for example 423
+2. `%term_id%`: The unique ID # of the Term/Category, for example 423
-* <strong>%slug%</strong> : A sanitized version of the name of the Term/Category.
+3. `%slug%`: A sanitized version of the name of the Term/Category.
 So "External API" becomes external-api in the URI.
-* <strong>%parent_slug%</strong> : A sanitized version of the name of the Term/Category.
+4. `%parent_slug%`: A sanitized version of the name of the Term/Category.
 So "External API" becomes external-api in the URI.
 This Tag contains Immediate Parent Term/Category Slug if any parent Term/Category is selected before adding it.
-* <strong>%all_parents_slug%</strong> : A sanitized version of the name of the Term/Category.
+5. `%all_parents_slug%`: A sanitized version of the name of the Term/Category.
 So "External API" becomes external-api in the URI.
 This Tag contains all the Parent Term/Category Slug if any parent Term/Category is selected before adding it.

-<strong>Be warned:</strong> *This plugin is not a replacement for WordPress's built-in permalink system*.
-Check your WordPress administration's "Permalinks" settings page first, to make sure that this doesn't already meet your needs.

-=== Filter ===
+== Filters ==
+You can find all the filters below which are provided by `Permalinks Customizer` plugin.
+These filters can be used as per your Website requirement.

-==== Exclude Permalinks ====
+=== Exclude Permalinks ===

 If you want to exclude some Permalink to processed with the plugin so, just add the filter looks like this:
 `